gcgavinoc/project-1/README.md

 - When entering the HTML code for the about me page into the W3C validator, I was presented with an error warning that the section element did not have an associated heading.
 I did not want to use a heading in this section so I changed the section element to a div element, which resolved the error the next time I validated the code.
 - When entering the HTML code for both the about me and my history pages, I was presented with an error that there was a stray closing i element on the Instagram social media link Font Awesome icon.
 I deleted the stray element from both pages which resolved the error the next time I validated the code.
 - Image and video assets were not loading correcly on page load on the live site after it was deployed.
 I discovered that this was because I had used the wrong file path from the HTML code to the image in the assets folder.
 I had included a / before assets in the file path.
 Once the / was removed the file path was functional and the image assets loaded correctly.
+- The index.html "About Me" page had white space to the right and bottom, causing a scroll bar to appear and the footer with social media links to stick to the white space at the bottom of the page.
+I discovered the cause of this bug by first checking at what width the white space appears using Google Chrome's Developer tools.
+The white space appeared at 800px wide and down, which is the same width as my one of my media queries.
+This made me realise the issue must be caused by code in my media queries.
+In order to check what bit of code was causing the bug exactly, I commented out all of my media query code which removed the white space bug and then re-introduced the code element by element until the white space bug reappeared.
+The bug reappered when I re-introduced the code for styling the div with id 'reach-out'.
+Deleting this bit of code (as it wasn't strictly necessary) in my media queries resolved the bug for good.

 # Deployment